20721 - GLOBAL SCENARIOS - MODULE 2 (MACROECONOMICS)

 - Demographic change and growth

 - Structural reforms and productivity

 - New technologies, firms and labor markets

-- Firms and the Global Economy
+- Finance and the macro-economy

 - Recognize the main determinants of long-run growth and the impact of structural factors

 - Identify the challenges and the opportunities for firms of demographic change

 - Explain the costs and the benefits of globalization and the implications for business

 - Identify the trade-offs firms face in managing global operations